salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Implicit

 The API uses the hyper text transfer protocol ("HTTP") and provides various implicit status codes.
-Implicit codes are framework level.
+Implicit codes are framework level, and generally unused by Service and Route developers.

 * 100 Continue
 * 206 Partial Content